zbw/zbw-digitales-archiv/rest_api/README.md

 The script will iterate over the list of PPN's and make requests to the `find-by-metadata-field` API using the option `?expand=metadata`.
 The response is written to a file `search_results.json`.

 After that, jq will extract the ID and PPN and write it to a file `output.tsv`.
-This file has to columns, delimited by tab.
+This file has two columns (id, dc.identifier.ppn), delimited by tab.

 ## Planned development